U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 The Pony Express holds a special place in the imagination and folklore of America.
 The "Pony" lasted only 19 months, from April 1860 to November 1861, but it quickly became a legend.
 At a time before there were airplanes, telephones, railroads or even a telegraph, the Pony carried the mail 2,000 miles in just 12 days in the summer and 14 days in the winter.
 As the Civil War loomed, it provided the Union with a vital link to its far-flung Western territories, including the silver mines of the Comstock and the gold fields of California.

 When we think of the Pony Express we tend to think of the riders, lone figures on horseback galloping from station to station.
 They are the romantic vision that keeps the legend alive.
 Yet they never could have done it without the stationmasters and attendants.
-Like the riders, these men were lonely and often in danger.
-There was little excitement in their lives and boredom was constant.
+These men were lonely, bored, and often in danger.
 Living conditions were bad at every station, but some were worse than others.
 Sir Richard Burton, British scholar and explorer, visited Sand Springs Station on October 17, 1860, and described it in his diary this way:

-Covered by sand for over a hundred years, Sand Springs Station lay undisturbed until 1976.
+At the base of Sand Mountain, the Sand Springs Pony Express Station lay covered by sand for over a hundred years, undisturbed until 1976.
 It was rediscovered by a team of Archaeologists, then excavated and stabilized in 1977.
 An interpretive sign has been placed in each room within the station to explain its function.
-You are invited to explore this National Historic Site at your own pace, but please, leave only footprints and take only photographs.
+You are invited to explore this National Register listed site at your own pace, but please, leave only footprints and take only photographs.

-In 1860, the Pony Express trail was just a scratch on the surface of the Great Basin desert.
-Much of Nevada is still wild, untamed country.
-But as the state has grown, non-native plants have invaded many of the areas where mining, ranching and recreational activities occur.
-Here at Sand Mountain uncontrolled Off-Highway-Vehicle use in the past has destroyed much of the vegetation.
+In 1860, the Pony Express trail was just a scratch on the surface of the Great Basin.
+Much of Nevada is still wild, untamed country but as the state has grown, non-native plants have invaded many of the areas where mining, ranching and recreational activities occur.
+At Sand Mountain uncontrolled Off-Highway-Vehicle use in the past has destroyed much of the vegetation.
 Some animals which used to be common, such as the kit fox, now are seldom seen.

 The Sand Springs Desert Study Area is a fenced 40 acre tract that preserves a remnant of the land the way it was during the days of the Pony Express.
-There is a one-half mile self-guiding interpretive loop trail that winds through the study area and past the Pony Express Station.
-Along this trail you will find more than a dozen signs which provide information on the wildlife, plants, history and geology of the Sand Mountain area.
-If you are very quiet as you tour the area you might be lucky enough to see some of the residents.
+There is a one-half mile self-guided interpretive loop trail that winds through the study area and the Pony Express Station.
+Along this trail you will find signs providing information on the wildlife, plants, geology, and history of the Sand Mountain area.
+If you are very quiet as you tour the area you might be lucky enough to see some of the current residents.